 Wealthy people still sometimes shelter money by depositing it in offshore banks in places such as the Cayman Islands and Switzerland, which have lax tax laws, Borison said.

 Though not “tax shelters” in the strictest sense, many tax deductions can save you substantial money on your taxes, by decreasing the amount of your income that is taxable.

 The first example noted by Borison and Weltman is the home mortgage, which Weltman called the “No. 1 tax shelter.”
 You may deduct the mortgage interest and property taxes.
 If you sell the home, there are no taxes on profits of up to $250,000—or even as much as $500,000 for couples filing jointly—as long as you meet certain conditions, Weltman said.

-Among other legitimate shelters are charitable donations; 529 savings plans for college costs, which usually are deductible at the state level; and certain state and local municipal bonds, some of which are deductible on both state and federal taxes.
+Among other legitimate shelters are charitable donations; contributions to 529 savings plans for college costs, which are sometimes deductible at the state level; and certain state and local municipal bonds, some of which are not included in income on both state and federal taxes.